 Slowly, groaning all the way, Lance pushed himself into a sitting position.
 The first thing he noticed was that the sun had come up.
-The second thing he noticed was that the ground wasn’t asphalt – it was dirt.
+The second thing was that the ground wasn’t asphalt – it was dirt.
 Brown, untampered dirt, with disparate patches of dead grass scattered around.
 A faint whiff of something foul struck his nose.

 When he raised his eyes, he saw people.